HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/maintenance_mode/index.md

 In order to start the DX Core JVM in maintenance mode, you will need to perform the following actions:

 !!!important
-    Make sure you are selecting the right profile that matches your currently installed / active version
+    Make sure you are selecting the right profile that matches your currently installed / active version in the following commands.

 ```sh
 # Connect into the running container